Hardwood Floor Maintenance

 - Dry clean with a dust mop or vacuum, but be sure that vacuum bristles do not sit in one spot and polish the floor.

 - Wet Cleaning – Follow the manufacturers direction.
 We handle all products.
 Some hardware stores carry Bona products.

-- Use only PH neutral cleaner made for hardwood flooring, such as Kensoks (which is Basic Coatings Squeaky), Bona, Basic Coatings, or Pallmann.
+- Use only PH neutral cleaner made for hardwood flooring, such as Kensoks (which is Basic Coatings Squeaky cleaner), Bona, Basic Coatings, or Pallmann.

 - Using tap water, wet a dust mop and wring out.
 Lightly mist the floor with cleaner and go over the entire floor with the dust mop.
 Rinse the mop head often (every 30 seconds) to avoid smearing the dirt around instead of picking it up.

 - This cleaning removes dust, dirt, and oils, without leaving any residue behind.

 - Keep temperature and humidity as constant as possible.

 - Keep temperature between 60 degrees and 70 degrees Fahrenheit at all times.

 - Keep humidity between 35% and 45% in the winter and between 45% and 55% in the summer.